Cyperus alternifolius is one of the most popular houseplants from the sedge family Cyperaceae.

 Soil and Transplanting

 While Cyperus involucratus is easily grown in regular potting soil, it thrives in rich peaty soil containing 2 parts moss to 1 part sand to 1 part loam and is wet and boggy.

 5.5 to 6.5 is the preferred soil pH range.

-Since this cyperus plant cannot tolerate cold weather, it should be transferred to pot before the first frost in fall and kept indoors during the winter.
+Since this cyperus plant cannot tolerate cold weather, it should be transferred to a pot before the first frost in fall and kept indoors during the winter.

 When grown in pots, the plant may need to be repotted to larger pots once a year.